yrreprolyat/yrreprolyat.github.io/content/featured/NuberRideshareApp/index.md

 showInProjects: true
 ---

-A rideshare app build with React Native, PostgreSQL and TypeScript.
+A full-stack real-time rideshare application I developed using React Native, PostgreSQL and TypeScript.